Comprehensive’s National Research Affiliations

-In order to provide patients the most progressive and effective cancer treatments, Comprehensive Cancer Centers of Nevada expanded its clinical reach by partnering with some of the world’s most prominent oncology-specialized organizations.
-In 1995, CCCN physicians became part of The US Oncology Network, one of the largest cancer care service providers with a nationwide network of physicians.
-For more than 15 years, CCCN has been affiliated with the Johnsson Comprehensive Cancer Center at UCLA, one of the field’s most respected authorities in cancer research and treatment.
-And since 2003, CCCN has been an affiliate of UCLA’s Translational Oncology Research International network, devoted to evaluating novel agents for the treatment of cancer.
-CCCN is affiliated with the Community Clinical Oncology Program, which was established by the National Cancer Institute (NCI) to conduct NCI-supported clinical trials and introduce the newest clinical research findings and procedures to the local medical community.
-CCCN also conducts pediatric oncology research through Children’s Oncology Group.
+In order to provide patients the most progressive and effective cancer treatments, Comprehensive Cancer Centers expanded its clinical reach by partnering with some of the world’s most prominent research affiliations and oncology-specialized organizations.
+In 1995, Comprehensive physicians became part of The US Oncology Network, which is one of the nation’s largest networks of community-based oncology physicians dedicated to advancing cancer care in America.
+Comprehensive is also affiliated with the Community Clinical Oncology Program, which was established by the National Cancer Institute (NCI) to conduct NCI-supported clinical trials and introduce the newest clinical research findings and procedures to the local medical community.

 The US Oncology Network

-The US Oncology Network conducts clinical research through US Oncology Research, its wholly-owned subsidiary and the nation’s largest community-based cancer research network.
-US Oncology Research has experienced investigators and dedicated research nurses who specialize in Phase I through Phase IV oncology clinical trials.
-US Oncology Research serves more than 90 sites in 200 locations managing more than 200 active trials at any given time.
-The research network has enrolled nearly 47,000 patients in more than 1,100 trials since inception in 1992 and has contributed to the development of 43 cancer therapies approved by the FDA.
-For more information on US Oncology Research and clinical trial Information, click here.
+US Oncology Research has enrolled 72,000 patients in cancer clinical trials in communities across the country and offers more than 300 active trials at any given time.
+The research network has offered more than 1,600 trials since inception and has contributed to the development of 100 cancer therapies approved by the FDA.
+For more information about The US Oncology Network and clinical research information, click here.

 Community Clinical Oncology Program